linagora/hublin/doc/configuration.md

 - Local configuration can be updated in the 'config' folder
 - Global configuration (shared between nodes), can be updated in the 'configuration' collection in the MongoDB database

+## Mail

+  To configure the mail feature, you need to create a document in the mongo collection configuration, as below:

+  {
+    "_id" : "mail",
+    "mail" : {
+        "noreply" : "noreply@yourserver.com"
+    },
+    "transport" : {
+        "type" : "SMTP",
+        "config" : {
+            "host" : "smtp.yourserver.com",
+            "secureConnection" : false,
+            "port" : 25
+        }
+    },
+    "feedback" : {
+        "rcpt" : [
+            "hublin@yourserver.com"
+        ]
+    }
+  }

+  "smtp.yourserver.com" must be replaced by an actual SMTP server that you have access to, optionally defining an authentication if required by the SMTP server. hubl.in is actually using nodemailer to send emails, you'll find all possible confifuration settings on the project page at https://github.com/andris9/nodemailer-smtp-transport.

 ## Local configuration

 ### Loggers